BetterHelp Online Therapy & Counseling Review & Ratings 2023

 When you sign up, you’ll have access to four types of therapy sessions:

 - Text message: BetterHelp offers text messaging as a form of asynchronous communication.
 This means you and your therapist don’t need to be online at the same time for you to send a message with a question or concern.

 - Video: During video therapy sessions, you and your therapist will be able to see each other, enhancing your communication.

 - Chat: Chat-based therapy is similar to the therapy services provided via text message, but it’s a synchronous form of communication.
 You and your therapist will log in to BetterHelp at the same time and chat in real time.

 - Telephone: If you prefer to talk one-on-one, telephone sessions may be a good fit.
 At your scheduled appointment time, you’ll log in to BetterHelp and start your session.
-The platform dials your phone number, keeping your contact information private without compromising your ability to connect with an online therapist.
+The platform dials your phone number without compromising your ability to connect with an online therapist.

 How Long Are the Sessions?

 BetterHelp online therapy sessions can range from 30 to 45 minutes.
 Once you’re matched with a therapist, you’ll have a chance to discuss scheduling and come up with an appointment schedule that works for your needs.

 How to Schedule Online Therapy With BetterHelp

 The scheduling process is a little different for each type of online therapy.
 Here’s how to schedule each type of virtual therapy session: